 Renovating can be a complicated process; and the more you know about working with a general contractor, the better prepared you’ll be to navigate the road ahead.
 While these professionals execute the labor of your renovation, they are also your collaborator to the home you’ve dreamt about and the team who will be in your home for several months.
 Because of this, you really want to be confident in knowing how to hire a contractor—the right one for your project.

-Sweeten, a free service matching renovators with general contractors, provides a guide on how to get started with a contractor—from what to look for to the key responsibilities you can expect from the contractor.
+Sweeten, experts in the renovation industry, provides a guide on how to hire a contractor—from what to look for, to the key responsibilities you can expect from your general contractor.

-Do you need a contractor or a handyman?
+Do you need a general contractor or a handyman?

 - Are you hanging things on walls, or taking down walls?

 - Are you re-grouting tiles, or replacing them?

 - Smaller projects to make repairs or patch-over errors are handyman-ready, whereas large-scale projects that may involve your electric or plumbing will require a permit or inspection.
 In this case, a contractor with a state Home Improvement Contractor (HIC) license will be obligatory.

 For first-time renovators, figuring out what kind of labor is required for the project can be hard to determine.
-If you live in a building with a co-op or condo board, your alteration agreement may have parameters that will give you guidelines for whom to hire.
+If you live in a building with a co-op or condo board, your alteration agreement may have parameters that will give you guidelines for hiring a general contractor.
 In other situations, checking in with your city’s Department of Buildings will give you a sense of what types of projects will require a permit.
 The most important thing to remember is that cutting corners with unlicensed workers is never worth the risk.
 It often leads to homeowners needing to pay extra to fix unfinished, subpar, or non-permitted work.